Turkish Union of Clubs

 The Turkish Super League Professional Football Clubs Foundation (Türkiye Süper Lig Profesyonel Futbol Kulüpleri Vakfı), commonly known as Union of Clubs (Kulüpler Birliği), is a body representing the interests of professional association football clubs in Süper Lig.
 The organisation was founded in 2000.
 The organization became a member of the European Leagues in 2010 and the World Leagues Forum in 2019.
-The current president is Ali Koç, who was elected to the post on 21 June 2022.
+The current president is Ertuğrul Doğan, who was elected to the post on 29 July 2025.